 Consider light exercise: Although it might be the last thing on your mind when you are tired, light exercise may improve fatigue.
 Research has shown that exercise can be beneficial for people with PF.
 Regular exercise can increase strength, improve exercise capacity and decrease shortness of breath, which all may improve energy level.

 Improve sleep habits: Improved sleep may reduce fatigue.
+Practicing good sleep hygiene may improve quality of sleep.
 Make sure your bedroom is comfortable for sleeping.
 Most people sleep sounder in a dark, quiet room.
 Set the temperature at a level of warmth that is right for you.
 Limit caffeine several hours before bed since it can leave you tossing and turning.
 Placing an extra pillow or two under your head to raise you to a comfortable level may ease shortness of breath and improve sleep.

 Content written by Dr. Jeremy Feldman, an expert in Idiopathic Pulmonary Fibrosis, with contributions by MaryAnn DePietro, B.S.
 CRT, a licensed respiratory therapist.